napframework/nap/docs/doxygen/markdown/00_install.md

 NAP $(NAP_VERSION_FULL) supports Windows 10 with Visual Studio 2019 (v142) .
 Although NAP is known to work on other versions of Windows, v10 is the current supported platform.
 Other versions of Visual Studio are not supported at this moment.

 Download and install <a href="https://visualstudio.microsoft.com/downloads/" target="_blank">Visual Studio 2019</a>.
 This link points to the community edition which can be used for free.
 Make sure to select `Desktop development with C++` when installing Visual Studio, including `MSVC v142 - VS 2019 C++ x64/x86` and the `Windows 10 SDK`.
 Other settings are optional.

+Download and install the <a href=https://www.microsoft.com/en-us/download/details.aspx?id=40784" target="_blank">Visual C++ 2013 Redistributable (x64)</a>.

 Follow these steps for a guided installation:
 1. Extract `NAP-$(NAP_VERSION_FULL)-Win64.zip` using Explorer (or your preferred tool)